White Texas Sheet Cake

 Yes, this cake can be made a day in advance.
 Store it covered at room temperature, and it will stay moist and delicious.

-A 15×10-inch jelly roll pan or sheet pan works best.
-Using a different size pan may affect the baking time and thickness of the cake.
+A 15×10-inch jelly roll pan works best.
+Using a different size pan will affect the thickness of the cake and baking time.

 The cake is ready when it turns lightly golden brown and a toothpick inserted in the center comes out clean, usually after 20-22 minutes at 375°F.